STEM Robotics Kits and STEAM Robotics in Preschool Education

 Have you ever imagined how today’s successful programmers and developers came into the world?
 The likes of Bill Gates, Linus Torvalds and James Gosling all started showing an aptitude for coding and basic computing at very early ages.

 There is increasing interest in teaching kids the basics of coding at the preschool and elementary school level, which is why the US government has significantly invested in Science, Technology, Engineering and Mathematics (STEM) at all levels of education.
-This has inevitably given way to preschool STEM kits and STEM robotics kits that are now fairly standard in the classroom.
+This has inevitably given way to preschool STEAM kits and STEM robotics kits that are now fairly standard in the classroom.
 But what exactly are they about?
-What is the importance of introducing STEM kits and STEM robotics kits into the preschool curriculum?
+What is the importance of introducing STEAM kits and STEM robotics kits into the preschool curriculum?